 3: Leki Micro Vario Carbon DDS

 Leki is an upmarket brand with a reputation for quality products, and this set of trekking poles does not disappoint.
 The shafts are carbon and hence these poles are very light yet extremely strong, and they come with an easy to use a speed-lock feature for adjusting the length.
-The grip is not cork but AERGON, a patented material which offers excellent grip and dries very quickly.
+The grip is not cork but AEGON, a patented material that offers excellent grip and dries very quickly.
 Strong textured straps ensure that you will never drop your trekking poles, and they are perfect for long walks and rough or arduous terrain.
 Bear in mind that, as this is a premium brand, you will pay a premium price, and these are among the most costly of the lot – but worth it if you want the best.

 Key Features – Leki brand, carbon shaft, easy to adjust, strong straps, impressive grip

 I will make no excuse for including more than one item from the Black Diamond range, and this one is a mid-priced set of poles with impressive credentials.
 The natural cork grips are perfect for dealing with sweat and are angled at 15-degrees for greater comfort, while the shafts are adjustable with an easy to use setup.
 The light yet strong aluminum shafts can be extended to as much as 140cm and the strong hand straps are fitted, plus the carbide tips are tough and can be changed easily.
 If you don’t want to pay the extra for carbon shafts, these very decent walking poles might be a good choice.

 Key Features – aluminum shafts, up to 140cm, 15-degree angle, cork handles, straps

 5: Black Diamond Distance Carbon Z Hiking Poles